stroblme/lxp-pylon-utils/README.md

 It's a bit knocked together, so a bit messy, and hardcoded for an 80x24 terminal, but it does the job for me.
 Because it watches the JSON file for changes it must run on the same machine as `pylon_server` but could be trivially modified to fetch over HTTP every minute instead.

 On the left are individual cell voltages.
 These go yellow or red if the battery sends an alarm about them (voltage too low or too high).
 I added my own warnings to these too; if the difference between the lowest and highest cell is more than 10mV, the lowest will get a blue background and the highest will get a red background.
+Note this does not represent any action the BMS may be taking - it is entirely local to the Ruby app.

 Below that are temperatures; the left-most is the BMS board, the next 4 are averages of various cells.
 Next to those is the lowest/highest cell voltage and the difference between them.